rohany/rohany.github.io/src/content/blog/research-ideas.md

 finding a home at ASPLOS in 2025.

 After the summer of 2023, I stayed on at NVIDIA as a part time researcher for the rest of my PhD, and kept working on Legate.
-The fusion work focused on improving absolute performance, and I also was frustrated by Legate's performance at scale, both when strong-scaling and weak-scaling.
+The fusion work focused on improving absolute performance, but I also was frustrated by Legate's performance at scale, both when [strong-scaling](https://hpc-wiki.info/hpc/Scaling#Strong_Scaling) and [weak-scaling](https://hpc-wiki.info/hpc/Scaling#Weak_Scaling).
 I built a system called [Apophenia](https://rohany.github.io/publications/asplos2025-tracing.pdf) that addressed some of Legate's remaining weak-scaling issues and touched on its strong-scaling issues.
-This piece of work started from some frustrations about how Legate was unable to use Legion's [tracing](https://theory.stanford.edu/~aiken/publications/papers/sc18.pdf) feature effectively.
-We could have built some point solutions for this problem, but in the spirit of theme 4, our approach was instead to argue that systems like Legate should themselves be architected as JIT compilers, and we found several interesting technical problems to solve in the process of proving this argument (theme 3).
+This piece of work started from some annoyances about how Legate was unable to use Legion's [tracing](https://theory.stanford.edu/~aiken/publications/papers/sc18.pdf) feature effectively.
+We could have built some point solutions for this problem, but in the spirit of theme 4, our approach was instead to argue that runtime systems like Legate should be architected in a different way (in particular, as JIT compilers) and we found several interesting technical problems to solve in the process of proving this (theme 3).

-After Apophenia, I took a diversion into working on Tensor Core programming (discussed in the next section), but to keep the story coherent, I'll finish the discussion of Legate.
-As the final piece of pushing on Legate's strong-scaling, I was still frustrated at our inability to demonstrate compelling strong-scaling results.
+After Apophenia, I took a diversion into working on [Tensor Core](https://www.nvidia.com/en-us/data-center/tensor-cores/) programming (discussed in the next section), but to keep the story coherent, I'll finish the discussion of Legate.
+As the final piece of pushing on Legate's performance at scale, I was still frustrated at our inability to demonstrate compelling strong-scaling results.
 I gave a portion of this problem to a master's student (theme 3), Joseph Guman, who did some great investigation and identification of what we could actually do about this, which involved heavy optimization to [Realm](https://github.com/StanfordLegion/realm), the system that